 Another one of the best San Diego hikes is on top of the bluffs of Point Loma over at the Sunset Cliffs Natural Park Linear Trail.

-The bluffs of Sunset Cliffs is by far my number one pick for one of the best San Diego hikes that is short and easy with breath-taking views.
+The bluffs of Sunset Cliffs is by far my number one pick for one of the best San Diego hiking trails that are relatively short and easy with some of the most breath-taking views in the city.

 I always take friends and family that are visiting from out of town to this exact spot.
 It is a great place to show off the beauty of Southern California.